 It’s tempting to think of geographic segmentation in terms of paid ads and subscriber lists.
 However, you can now enable Messenger bots to give directions to your business, collect and store address information from users, and send location-specific offers based on your geographic criteria.

 With LocationKit, you can connect ManyChat with Google Maps to apply location-based marketing into your business.
 See the video below for more information.

 With a little research into weather or traditional local celebrations, you can target geographic segments.
 It’s not uncommon for companies to plan in advance for special events, such as Mardi Gras in New Orleans.
 A week or two before, a retailer may promote masquerade masks or mardi gras beads to boost sales.
 Narrowing your target market down to local events or areas is an excellent way to increase the effectiveness of your ad campaigns.

 Companies can also prepare for unexpected events in a local area, for example, a snowstorm in Boston.
 You can promote anything from snow boots to jackets, snow shovels to tea.
 The goal is to take advantage of the increase in demand, generate revenue, and acquire additional market share.

 Many companies don’t yet practice geographic segmentation.
 Some may be focusing only on demographics and don’t expect geography to make a significant impact on sales.

 To create customized and targeted marketing campaigns, truly understanding geographic and local differences is critical.
 People respond better to marketing that feels it’s made for them — which in turn, boosts ROI for you.

-Armed with this information, make the best use of your technology and data to experience the benefits of geographic segmentation.
+Armed with this information, make the best use of your technology and geographic data to experience the benefits of geographic marketing.